 Derelict Building Grant Program

 Funding to assist communities and counties in addressing derelict buildings through deconstruction, renovation/mothballing, and/or conducting environmental studies.
+This grant also helps improve the attractiveness and appearance of their jurisdictions.

 Eligible Project Criteria